inkrement/OrderSystem/README.md

 # Order System
-This is a small order platform with a session based registration system.
+This is a small order platform with a cookie based registration system.

 ## Requirements
  * PHP 5.5